rmcconke/blog/_posts/2025-07-29-stochastic_rounding_lbm.md

      style="display: block; margin: 0 auto;"
      alt="Taylor Green Vortex Roundoff error comparison"/>

 The black dashed line is the analytical solution.
-As the vortex decays, a given line will depart from the black dashed line when the truncation error dominantes, and the energy is too small to be computed accurately using the selected floating point representation.
+As the vortex decays, a given line will depart from the black dashed line when the truncation error dominates, and the energy is too small to be computed accurately using the selected floating point representation.
 "Optimized" in this plot means using the DDF-shifting trick discussed above.
 "Deterministic" means using standard rounding, and "stochastic" means using stochastic rounding.

 We drew the following conclusions from this plot: